Dogs Coat Gets Matted: What to Do and How Regular Brushing Helps

 • Make brushing easier by getting the right brush for your breed or scheduling routine dog care visits.

 Matting is when dead or loose fur wraps itself around live fur.
 As more fur gets caught in the mat and gets tighter, the mat gets closer to your dog’s skin.
-Mats can be difficult to brush out, though.
+Mats of fine fur can be difficult to brush out, though.
 This article will give you tips to prevent matting, handle brushing, and what to do if mats develop.

 Why matting is harmful to your dog